Thristan Mendoza

 Thristan Mendoza (born 1989) is a Filipino autistic savant and marimba prodigy.

+Early life

 Thristan "Tum-Tum" Mendoza was born 1989 in Quezon City, Philippines.
+He has three siblings, Rainier, Victoria Angela, Victorina Francesca.

+Musical prodigy

 He was enrolled at the Philippine Montessori Center and was diagnosed as autistic at the age of two and a half.
-During the same year, he began to play.
+During the same year, he began to play music.

+Further studies

-In 1997 the University of the Philippines presented him as a gifted child prodigy.
+In 1997 when he was 8, the University of the Philippines presented him as a gifted child prodigy.

 He is now a college student majoring in percussion.